 The future of work is defined by two major trends that are changing workplaces, workforces, and the nature of work in the 2020s.
 The first trend is the growing adoption of technologies like artificial intelligence (AI), machine learning, and robotics in the workplace.
-And the second is the changing physical distribution of the workforce and the rise in remote employees and gig workers.
+And the second is the changing physical distribution of the workforce and the rise in hybrid workforce models.

 In the past hundred years, the world of work has undergone continuous evolution.
 The steady push of technology and the rise of the digital workplace have shaped not only how and where we work, but also the nature of the roles and skills required in a highly dynamic working culture.
 The working world continues to evolve, requiring business leaders to look for innovative solutions that will support the workplaces and workforces of the future.

 - Distributed workforces: How and where we work